joebui/personal-page/blog/2022-02-11-email-management/index.md

 In the end, you will have a very clean Inbox with mainly new mails to check out (like my cover photo above taken from my mailboxes)

+## Extra: leverage keyboard shortcut

+As a software engineer, I love keyboard shortcut for faster navigation and action around the mailbox as compared to using mouse.
+You can do things with keyboard like you do with mouse clicking, but faster.

+No one wants to spend lots of time in mailbox and you can simply open, mark as ready, delete, archive,... mail with pressing few buttons.
+Both Gmail and Outlook offer good keyboard shortcut.

+To view list of shortcuts, simply press `Shift + ?` when opening gmail/outlook

 ## Conclusion

 Those are my tips for better email management.
 It may take time at first but you will be grateful later on ;).